Abdulrahman843/react-banking-app/README.md

 Contributions are welcome!
 Please follow these steps to contribute:
 1. Fork the repository.
 2. Create a new branch: git checkout -b feature-name.
-3. Make your changes and commit them: git commit -m 'Add some feature'.
+3. Make and commit your changes: git commit -m 'Add some feature'.
 4. Push the branch: git push origin feature-name.
 5. Submit a pull request.